Book – In the Sphere of Silence (Summary)

 Published in – 2005

-Vijay Eswaran claims that Silence, when practiced diligently, can be a very powerful tool.
-It is not oriented to any one religion, it is accepted universally and practiced by almost all faiths.
+Vijay Eswaran claims that, when practiced diligently, Silence can be a potent tool.
+It is not oriented to any religion; it is accepted universally and practiced by almost all faiths.

 About the Book –